alphagov/government-service-design-manual/service-manual/operations/operating-servicegovuk-subdomains.md

 * “www.servicename.service.gov.uk” is for the public facing, dynamic web pages that make up your service.
 * “assets.servicename.service.gov.uk” is for assets such as static images and shared javascript files needed to run your live service.
 Note: written content about the service, eg guides to eligibility or detailed guidance for applicants, should be on www.gov.uk.
-* “admin.servicename.service.gov.uk” is for feature that enable non-technical staff to run the service (eg contact centre staff might use this subdomain to access and process work items where human judgement is needed).
+* “admin.servicename.service.gov.uk” is for features that enable non-technical staff to run the service (eg contact centre staff might use this subdomain to access and process work items where human judgement is needed).

 You SHOULD NOT create separate domains for APIs unless there’s a really good reason to have a completely separate domain.
 (Really good reasons are few and far between.)